 facts about poison dart frogs

-14 Toxic Facts about Poison Dart Frogs
+14 Toxic Facts About Poison Dart Frogs

 Poison dart frogs don’t sound particularly friendly, and believe us, there’s a reason for that!
 While you probably won’t find too many of these amphibians in your back yard, it’s safe to say you should keep your eyes peeled if you travel into their habitats.
 Here’s some ‘fun’ facts about poison dart frogs worth keeping in mind…